SLIIT-R25-032/AutismCare/README.md

 ______________________________________________________________________________________________________________________________
-**Wijesinghe R.M -  IT21820250
+# 🧠 Communication Skills Development for Autistic Children
-**
+**Wijesinghe R.M – IT21820250**

-# 🗣️ Communication Skills Development for Autistic Children
+---

 ### A Personalized Sinhala-Language Mobile App with Multi-Model AI to Support Communication in Children with Autism